eskur/ttrpg-public/cypher/character-creation.md

 When creating a character with mutations, first pick a different descriptor.
 Then work with your GM to exchange abilities from that descriptor for AXP.
 You may randomly roll mutations for standard cost, or chose mutations for a higher cost.
 During character creation you may use AXP from other sources to buy mutations.

+1 powerful/distinctive mutation counts as an advancement.
+2 beneficial mutations also count as an advancement.

 | Descriptor Ability Type  | AXP Cost  |
 | -----------------------: | --------: |
 | +2 to Pool               | 2         |